Royal Rumble (1997): Aftermath

-Shawn Michaels later vacated the WWF Championship on the Thursday Raw Thursday special, where he gave his now-infamous "lost my smile" promo, citing knee problems as his reason to abdicate the title.
-Due to this and the controversial situation over the Royal Rumble ending, Stone Cold Steve Austin, Bret Hart, The Undertaker, and Vader were pitted against each other at In Your House 13: Final Four in a Four Corners match for the vacant WWF Championship, which saw Hart win the title.
-The next night on Raw, Austin interfered in a WWF Title match between Hart and Sid, causing Hart to lose the title after only one day.
+and the three men (Undertaker, Vader, Hart) he eliminated after returning to the match would compete in a Four Corners match with the winner receiving the championship opportunity at WrestleMania.

+However, three days before the event on a special Thursday edition of Raw, Michaels declared that he would be vacating the WWF Championship he was scheduled to defend that night against Sid due to a severe knee injury and that he had "lost his smile" and needed to find it again.
+Furthermore, the Four Corners match at In Your House would now be contested for the vacant championship and the winner would face Sid the next night on Raw.
+Hart won the WWF Championship at the pay-per-view, but interference from Austin resulted in him losing the title to Sid on Raw.
 On the March 17 edition of Raw, Hart and Sid faced off in a Steel Cage match for the WWF Title.
 Sid won after interference by both Stone Cold and Undertaker.
 At WrestleMania 13, Undertaker defeated Sid for the WWF Title, while Hart and Austin battled each other in a Submission match with Ken Shamrock as the special referee.